WillyPillow/ntu-os-project-1/report.md

 In the examples presented, the orders in which the processes are executed are correct.
 However, as can be seen from the FIFO case, there is still a bit of jitter in terms of the running times for the child processes.
 It is extremely likely that the deviations in the other cases stems from the same cause.
 This is despite the fact that we strived to minimize such jitter via the effort shown in \ref{environment}.

-Unfortunately, not only does OS-caused interrupts cause such deviations, but in modern x86_64 processors there also appears to be a lot of factors at play, from microscopic factors such as cache and branch prediction to macroscopic factors such as SMI interrupts. [^factor] That being said, it remains to be investigated what is the major cause in our case.
+Unfortunately, not only does OS-caused interrupts cause such deviations, but in modern x86_64 processors there also appears to be a lot of factors at play, from microscopic factors such as cache and branch prediction to macroscopic factors such as SMI interrupts. [^factor] That being said, it remains to be investigated what the major cause is in our case.

 In addition, it may be worth exploring whether moving idle tasks to another CPU helps with the jitter, given the current Linux implementation of adaptive-ticks, i.e., `NO_HZ_FULL`, does not kick in when multiple `SCHED_FIFO` processes are running on the same core. [^nohz]

-[^factor]: Examples are only for illustrative purposes and are not necessarily the cause for our jitter.
+[^factor]: Examples are only for illustrative purposes and not necessarily the cause for our jitter.

 [^nohz]: C.f. `Documentation/timers/NO_HZ.txt` in the Linux kernel.